 ViewBag the structure of the game elements and invoking the view that draws them into the game page of the web browser as HTML.

 We need to generate random fruits.
 To do this, we need to write a

 GenerateRandomFruits() method with the code from the image below.
 This code records in the matrix

 fruits names of different images and thus builds the playing field.
 Each cell of the table records one of the following values:

 dynamite.
-Next, to draw the corresponding image in the view, the text of the table will be merged with
+Next, to draw the corresponding image in the view, the text of the table will be joined with the suffix “

 Index.cshtml with two nested

 In order to generate random fruit for each cell, a random number is generated between 0 and 8 (see the class

 Random in .NET).
 If the number is 0 or 1, we place